iDereje/python_from_zero_to_hero/README.md

     Adding new projects: If you have an idea for a new project that would be suitable for beginners, you can add it to the repository.
 Make sure to include clear instructions and explanations in the README file, as well as well-documented code samples.

-    Fixing bugs: If you encounter any bugs or issues in the existing projects or documentation, you can submit bug reports or pull requests to